mslobodyanyuk/KTTsoft-test/readme.md

 3. .env database configuration file.

 4. `PHPStorm Terminal> php artisan migrate`
-5. `> php artisan db: seed (start siderite, fixtures)` although it is possible and without Sidera, upl folder is created and the software.
+5. `> php artisan db: seed (start seeder, fixtures)` although it is possible and without Seeder, upl folder is created by the software.
 6. configure the host.